-SECTION 1 Situations in which you should ask us to pay for your covered services or drugs Section 1.1 If you pay for your covered services or drugs, or if you receive a bill, you can ask us for payment
+SECTION 1 Situations in which you should ask us to pay for your covered services or drugs

 Our network providers bill the plan directly for your covered services and drugs - you should not receive a bill for covered services or drugs.
 If you get a bill for medical care or drugs you have received, you should send this bill to us so that we can pay it.
 When you send us the bill, we will look at the bill and decide whether the services should be covered.
 If we decide they should be covered, we will pay the provider directly.